DaSchmidtke/Goldman-Hodgkin-Katz-Gleichung/readme.md

 ## Goldman-Hodgkin-Katz-Equation

-This shiny-app is an interactive version of the Goldman-Hodkin-Katz equation used to calcualte the resting potential across a cell membrane in dependency of the relative permeabilities as well as the inner and outer concentrations of different ion species.
+This shiny-app is an interactive version of the Goldman-Hodkin-Katz equation used to calcualte the resting potential across a cell membrane in dependence on the relative permeabilities as well as the inner and outer concentrations of different ion species (potassium, sodium, and chloride).

 ## Installation

 Make sure that you have the following R libraries installed on your machine and loaded in your R session:

+*shiny*// *shinyWidgets*

     install.packages("shiny")
     install.packages("shinyWidgets")